10 Question Words in German [& How to Use Them]

 |Seit wann lernst du Deutsch?||Since when have you been learning German?|

-You can see in the their example that instead of asking ‘how long?’ in German we say ‘since when?’
+You can see in the last example that instead of asking ‘how long?’ in German we say ‘since when?’

 The last of the easy question words in German.
 Wer is used in the same way as ‘who’ in English.